 5. Referral Email

 Referral email is another type of email where businesses request subscribers to refer them to their friends and family.
-Most of the time business fail to impress their audience because they keep on harassing their subscribers by asking their reference.
+Most of the time businesses fail to impress their audience because they keep on harassing their subscribers by asking their reference.
 Well, this type of practice will not help you in getting any reference.
 Instead, you can end up losing your subscribers.

 So, if you are planning to request your subscribers to share details about your business then make sure that you offer something to them.
 Because your subscribers are not going to show any interest in an email that only ask for referral request.